seandheath/zettnote/README.md

 * `zettnote.createNote`: defaults to `[Ctrl/Cmd]+Alt+n` to create or open a note.
 * TODO: `zettnote.attachFile`: moves file to attachment folder and creates a hyperlink to it.
 * TODO: `zettnote.showGraph`: generates dot graph of notes.
+* TODO: `zettnote.exportNote`: export note, stripping wikilinks or converting them to normal text.

 ## Known Issues

+* Not sure how the extension will work with a large amount of notes, currently seems good with dozens.
+Have not implemented caching of links.

 ## Release Notes